 The plant is also resilient to cutting, vigorously resprouting from the roots.
 The most effective method of control is by herbicide application close to the flowering stage in late summer or autumn Some home owners in the United Kingdom are unable to sell their homes if there is any evidence of knotweed on the property.

 According to the UK government, the cost of controlling knotweed has hit $3 billion.
 It cost $130 million to eradicate knotweed on a patch of land on the site of London’s 2012 Olympic Games velodrome and aquatic centre.
-Defra’s Review of Non-native Species Policy states that a national eradication programme would be prohibitively expensive at £1.56 billion.
+Defra’s Review of Non-native Species Policy states that a national eradication program would be prohibitively expensive at £1.56 billion.

 Cork City Council on Japanese Knotweed (PDF link):